Competitive Data-Structure Dynamization: Introduction

-The Min-Sum Dynamization algorithm in Figure~\ref{fig: min-sum alg} is lightest-first.
-The $k$-Component Dynamization algorithm in Figure~\ref{fig: k-component decreasing} is newest-first.
-In a newest-first solution, every cover $\out_t$ partitions the set $\univ t$ of current items into components of the form $\bigcup_{t=i}^j \inp_t$ for some $i, j$.
+The Min-Sum Dynamization algorithm Adaptive-Binary (Figure~\ref{fig: min-sum alg}) is lightest-first.
+The $k$-Component Dynamization algorithm Greedy-Dual (Figure~\ref{fig: k-component decreasing}) is newest-first.
+In a newest-first solution, every cover $\out_t$ partitions the set $\univ t$ of current items into components of the form $\bigcup_{h=i}^j \inp_h$ for some $i, j$.

 Any newest-first algorithm for the decreasing-weights variant of either problem can be ``bootstrapped'' into an equally good algorithm for the LSM variant: